 The &LINE and &FILE keywords can be used to determine the source file and file line associated with the current statement.
-The &LASTLINE and &LASTFILE return the source file and file line associated with the previous statement.
+The &LASTLINE and &LASTFILE return the source file and file line associated with the previous statement (and are useful in TRACE and SETEXIT handlers.